mikoszilard/Battle-Brothers-Damage-Calculator/README.md

 # Battle-Brothers-Damage-Calculator
 Updated for Of Flesh and Faith

+Latest Update: 3/31/2025 - Improved the accuracy of rounding for damage calculation.
+(Thank you Calandro).
+Changed 3Head Flail data to return number of swings instead of tracking by each individual subhit, as subhits were skewing the data in its favor.
+(Thank you smr_rst).
+See bottom of calculator script for full details.

 Latest Update: 3/20/2025 - Readjusted Split Man logic to account for recent change in game where it now interacts with damage modifiers on the second hit.
 Adjusted Fearsome formula to 15% to match recent change in game.
 Other minor changes - see bottom of calculator script for full details.

 Note: Osgboy has made a web-app version of the calculator if you don't want to have to download and use the raw code.
 Check it out here: https://osgboy.pythonanywhere.com/